 - Enjoy

-Fine Dice
+Fine dice

 Fine diced onion is a true test of your knifework skill.
 While the process is the same as a rough chop and dice, the care and precision needed is increased.
 Showing off a quality fine dice will impress all your guests and make your meals worthy of being posted.
-Uses include garnish, burgers, salsas, chimichurri, and salads.
+Uses include garnish, burgers, salsas, chimichurris, salads.

 - Remove stem of onion